Difference Between Horizontal and Vertical Integration

 Examples of Horizontal Integration

-Examples of horizontal integration as an expansion strategy include the Microsoft – Activision Blizzard, Frontier Airlines – Spirit Airlines (merger), and Baxter – HillRom M&A deals in 2022 and 2021.
+Examples of horizontal integration as an expansion strategy include Microsoft – Activision Blizzard, a terminated JetBlue Airways – Spirit Airlines (proposed merger), and Baxter – HillRom M&A deals.
+Two of these M&A deals, excluding JetBlue Airways–Spirit Airlines, closed in 2022 and 2021.
 The acquiring company is named first in the pair of combining companies.

 Microsoft – Activision Blizzard